JessAhdj/JessAhdj/README.md

 <h1 align="center">Hello there 👋 I'm Jessim Ahdjoudj, a Data Scientist.</h1>
 <h2 align="center">Welcome to my profile 😀</h2>
-<h3 align="center">Computational, Cognitive and Behavioral and Neurosciences Master graduate, I'm a passionate and high-performing Data Scientist excited about new opportunities and new challenges that will allow me to utilize my proficency with Python, R, Excel/Sheet, Tableau, PowerBI and SQL to leverage my experience in Data Science.</h3>
+<h3 align="center">Computational, Cognitive and Behavioral and Neurosciences Master graduate, I'm a passionate and high-performing Data Scientist currently working as Consultant Junior - Data Scientist at DEAPDATA on a consulting mission at Allianz France.</h3>

 # Content